hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Remote Applies

+Remote applies require permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

-When configuration changes are ready to be applied, use the `terraform apply` command.
+When you are ready to apply configuration changes, use the `terraform apply` command.
 The apply will start in Terraform Cloud, and the command line will prompt for approval before applying the changes.

-Remote applies require permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 [permissions-citation]: #intentionally-unused---keep-for-maintainers